Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 More Time To Spend Around Sintra?

 Take a detour on your way up the coast towards Ericeira and make a stop at Portugal’s biggest monastery palace: The Palácio Nacional de Mafra.
-Built in the early 18th century, this royal monastery has such magnificent architecture to show the keen eye, so make sure to check the Royal Palace, the Basilica and the Rococo Library.
+Built-in the early 18th century, this royal monastery has such magnificent architecture to show the keen eye, so make sure to check the Royal Palace, the Basilica and the Rococo Library.

-Day 12 – Check Out The Picturesque Fishing Village Ericeira
+Day 12: Check Out The Picturesque Fishing Village Ericeira

 Europe’s one and only World Surfing Reserve so far is the scenic town of Ericeira about 30 minutes further North.
 With its about 20 surfing spots laid out along the 15 km of shore will let your surfing heart beat faster.

 You haven’t been on a board yet?
 No worries, the spots Foz do Lizandro and Sao Juliao will be perfect for you then.
-The advanced surfers among you might want to check out the world famous spot Ribeira d’Ilhas or even push yourselves further at spots like Backdoor, Reef, Pedra Branca and Crazy Left.
+The advanced surfers among you might want to check out the world-famous spot Ribeira d’Ilhas or even push yourselves further at spots like Backdoor, Reef, Pedra Branca and Crazy Left.

-After having caught the early morning waves, wander the narrow alleys of Ericeira paved with cobblestones and old but well preserved fisherman’s houses and find yourselves the perfect location to have breakfast, there is plenty to choose from.
+After having caught the early morning waves, wander the narrow alleys of Ericeira paved with cobblestones and old but well-preserved fisherman’s houses and find yourselves the perfect location to have breakfast, there is plenty to choose from.
 Splurge away at the many cafés (note: Bamboo Bar offers free wifi), boutiques and surf shops before checking out 15th century Chapel of São Sebastião with its unique mosaic-paved walls and ceiling or stop by at Igreja de Church of São Pedro which is definitely worth your time.

-Got Even More Time In Town?
+Got More Time In Ericeira?

 Even if you’re not into surfing, you should still check out the Praia Foz do Lizandro.
 Go and have fun at the beach, walk along the recently built boardwalk and enjoy good food at one of the many bars and restaurants.
 If you stay awhile, you will witness the breathtaking sunset over the ocean.